odbartlett/BCI-MEsubteamRepo/README.md

-This is the public Repo for the machine-effector subdivision of BCI
+This is the public Repo for the I-O subdivision of BCI